BA (Hons) Contemporary Media, Design and Production

 - English and mathematics at a minimum level of GCSE grade C or IELTS Score of 6 or above

-- Applicants must be willing to gain a placement with a suitable employer
+- Applicants must be aware that in the course there will be live briefs and so may involve placement with a suitable employer

 This programme would lead you broadly into a production or design role within media sectors such as: video games, visual effects, film and television, radio, web and interactive.
 You might also move into a design or production role within other creative industries.
 Successful candidates may consider pursuing post-graduate studies with local or national higher education institutions.